 James Brett describes himself as a digital leader who is passionate about developing people and organisations to create a positive future for humanity.

-Founder and Director of Adaptive Cultures and The Leadership Retreat
+Founder and Director, Adaptive Cultures and The Leadership Retreat

 Kerrie Campbell has worked in the IT industry in various sectors including banking, Utilities, Federal Government and Higher Education for the last 30 years.

 Kerrie is currently CIO at Flinders University, she has a passion for implementing progressive methods to improve IT delivery and is a strong supporter and builder of positive cultures.